Fighting for Child Custody in NJ

 - Parents’ Willingness to Accept Custody

-- Relationship of a Child with Both Parents and Siblings in the Households
+- Relationship of a Child with Both Parents & Siblings in the Households

-- Safety of the Child and/or Either Parent from Physical Abuse by Other Parent
+- Safety of the Child &/or Either Parent from Physical Abuse by the Other Parent

-- Quality and Extent of the Time Spent Between Parents and Child Before and After the Legal Separation.
+- Quality & Extent of the Time Spent Between Parents & Child Before & After the Legal Separation

-When one of the parents has suffered a breakdown of their relationship with a child, a court may require a parent(s) to attend reunification therapy.
-Irene Shor, Esq. has handled numerous child custody cases on behalf of parents and aggressively advocated for her clients.
-She has also served as a court-appointed guardian ad litem in different counties throughout the state, as well as a parenting coordinator, making her uniquely suited to deal with custody issues.
+In these situations, Irene is able to step in on your behalf and aggressively advocate for you and your child.
+She has also served as a court-appointed guardian ad litem in different counties throughout the state and as a parenting coordinator.
+This makes her uniquely suited to deal with complicated custody issues.